-Amphipods are small crustaceans found all over the ocean, but one species, in particular, inhabits this deep sea trench.
-The Hirondellea Gigas is a shrimp-like creature, around two inches in length, that eats fallen wood on the sea floor.
+Amphipods are small crustaceans all over the ocean, but one species, in particular, inhabits this deep-sea trench.
+The Hirondellea gigas is a shrimp-like creature, around two inches in length, that eats fallen wood on the sea floor.
 These creatures can go without food for a long time but will eat almost anything and gorge themselves to the point of bursting.

-These amphipods produce a wood-eating enzyme in their gut that scientists believe can be used to make ethanol.
+These amphipods produce a wood-eating enzyme in their gut that scientists believe can make ethanol.
 Ethanol helps manufacture drugs, plastics, and cosmetics.

 Holothurians are a new species of luminous sea cucumber.
 And while these squishy creatures resemble a vegetable, they are actually animals closely related to starfish and urchins.
 Sea cucumbers are peculiar organisms with an unusual defense mechanism.
 When threatened, the sea cucumber contracts its muscles and forces its internal organs out of its anus.

 The cucumbers observed in the deep trenches of the earth are a bright violet color and transparent.
-The most famous deep sea cucumber is nicknamed the “the headless chicken monster.”
+The most famous deep-sea cucumber is nicknamed the “headless chicken monster.”
 It may sound terrifying but watching this unusual species move through water looks like a strange yet graceful water ballet.